signalogic/SigSRF_SDK/README.md

 ### Building Reference Applications

 Reference application examples are provided as executables, C/C++ source code and Makefiles.
-Executables should run as-is, but if not (due to Linux distribution or kernel differences), they can be rebuilt using gcc and/or g++.
+Reference apps should run as-is, but if not (due to Linux distribution or kernel differences), they can be rebuilt using gcc and/or g++.
 To allow this, the install script checks for the presence of the following run-time and build related packages:  gcc, ncurses, lib-explain, and redhat-lsb-core (RedHat and CentOS) and lsb-core (Ubuntu).
 These are prompted for and installed if not found.

 <a name="RunNotes"></a>
 ## Run Notes